Sauna Ventilation

 1. Fresh Air Supply For Bather Ventilation Above The Heater – This is what provides fresh air for bathers and more importantly for removing CO2, excess humidity and other contaminants.
 This should be located above the heater; 1) On the wall above a point halfway between the top of the stones and the ceiling or 2) In the ceiling directly above the heater.
 This should be adjustable, ideally come from outside and include a back flow device.
 Incorporating a bit of updraft duct and/or a mechanical blower may be recommended.

-* Note: Natural ventilation does not work well in electrically heated saunas and significantly increases stratification which combined significantly lessen the sauna experience.
+* Note 1: Natural ventilation does not work well in electrically heated saunas and significantly increases stratification which combined significantly lessen the sauna experience.
 These saunas should always have mechanical downdraft ventilation if at all possible.

-** Note 2: The above does not apply to heavy steel stoves such as Kuuma or Nippa that do not produce a good convective loop.
-A good convective loop is critical to good ventilation.
+** Note 2: The above may not apply to heavy steel stoves such as Kuuma or Nippa that do not produce a good convective loop.
+A good convective loop is critical for these to work.

 Head to Toes Temp Difference – A key goal of sauna is to be heated evenly head to toes and this is the primary element behind the saying ‘Feet Above The Stones’.
-We ideally want no more than about 15°c head to toes temp difference and any more than 25°c is generally deemed unacceptable.
-In electrically heated saunas (and wood heated fed from outside the steam room) natural convection results in an INCREASE of about 8-12°c while mechanical downdraft results in a DECREASE of about 7-15°c.
+We ideally want no more than about 15-20°c head to toes temp difference and any more than 27°c is generally deemed unacceptable.
+In electrically heated saunas (and wood heated fed from outside the steam room) natural convection results in an INCREASE of about 8-12°c while mechanical downdraft results in a DECREASE of about 4-15°c.
 This is a key reason why Mechanical Downdraft is so strongly recommended.

 For example, in our sauna, natural convection results in a head to toes temp difference of about 40°c which is quite bad.
 Mechanical downdraft results in a difference of about 16°c which is ideal.